powsybl/pypowsybl/docs/user_guide/per_unit.rst

 #.
 Angle

-the angle are in degrees in PyPowSyBl, but in per-united it is in radian while it is not really related to per-uniting.
+the angle are in degrees in PyPowSyBl, but when per-united it is in radian while it is not really related to per-uniting.